Adroiti/docs-for-code-review-tools/RuboCop/Rails-Output.md

 ## Description

-This cop checks for the use of output calls like `puts` and `print`.
+This rule checks for the use of output calls like `puts` and `print`.

 ## Default configuration